Node.js Request Path: DNS, TCP, libuv & Callbacks

 localAddress: '192.168.1.20',

-The option narrows the source address.
-The OS still has to accept it as a local address in the right family and with a route that can reach the destination.
-If the address is absent, bound to the wrong interface, or unusable for that destination, the connection fails before the remote server has any say.
+});That option tells the OS which source address you want.
+The OS still has to accept that address as local, match the address family, and find a route from that address to the destination.
+If the address is missing, bound to the wrong interface, or unusable for the chosen destination, the connection fails before the remote server is involved.

 Most client code leaves localAddress unset.
-Then the route lookup drives source selection.
+That is usually the right choice.
+The route lookup then drives source selection.
 The kernel checks the routing table for the destination IP.
-The chosen route points at an output interface or a next hop.
+The selected route points at an output interface or next hop.
 The local address usually comes from that interface.
-The kernel also picks an ephemeral port, creating the client-side socket address.
+The kernel also chooses an ephemeral port, which creates the client-side socket address.

-The TCP stack now has enough state to send a SYN:
+At that point, TCP has enough information to send a SYN -

-The JavaScript object moves through states that mirror lower state without exposing every lower transition.
+The JavaScript object moves through a smaller set of visible states.
 Before connect completes, writes can queue inside Node.
-If the TCP connection succeeds, the socket emits 'connect'.
-If the lookup or connect path fails, the socket emits 'error'.
+If TCP succeeds, the socket emits 'connect'.
+If lookup or connect fails, the socket emits 'error'.

-Several pieces of state now exist at once:
+Several pieces of state exist during the same operation -

 JavaScript net.Socket